Ravi-Raghavan/ESE-5460-Final-Project/notebooks/unimodal/text/Milestone #2_Ravi.md

 ## Load Data
 This section loads the cleaned CSV datasets for training, validation, and testing into pandas DataFrames.
 These datasets contain Reddit post titles and corresponding binary labels for fake news classification.

 In addition, the code removes rows corresponding to known corrupted indices using precomputed text files.
-This ensures that all remaining samples are valid and prevents tokenization or training errors caused by malformed data.
+This ensures that all remaining samples are valid data samples.
 The result is a clean and reliable dataset for downstream modeling.

 ## Compute Class Proportions
 This section computes the proportion of each class in the training dataset for the binary classification task.
 Specifically, it calculates the fraction of samples labeled as fake news versus non-fake news.